President Bush is re-elected in 2000.

 Director of OMB, the Office of Management and Budget

-Such departments, the reasoning went, are for feeble folk looking for government handouts (and that often meant blacks).
+FEMA-type rescue operations, the reasoning went, are for feeble folk looking for government handouts (and that often meant blacks).
+Scale them back!

 In the words of Bush's budget director Mitch Daniels in 2001: "Many are concerned that federal disaster assistance may have evolved into an oversized entitlement programme . . . expectations of when the federal government should be involved, and the degree of involvement, may have ballooned beyond what is an appropriate level."